 Art Technology The Commons Sharing Making Re-using

-Our new website is currently under construction.
-Please bear with us, you can visit the old website here
+Our new website is currently under construction, you can visit the old website here

 Access Space is a registered charity based in Sheffield city centre.
 We offer a free, open access digital media lab which has been running for 14 years; a fabrication laboratory offering a HackSpace, laser-cutting tools and other digital manufacturing tools; computer recycling and building based on free and open source software; and an arts programme providing inspiring activities such as workshops using the latest creative software, exhibitions and installations, performance events and artist residencies.